MileHacker Logo

 Departure Procedures

-No specific exit fees or taxes are typically levied for departing travelers from Chinese airports or land borders.
+There are no exit fees are typically levied for departing travelers from Chinese airports or land borders.
 Your flight or train ticket usually includes any applicable charges.
 For domestic flights from Baise Bama Airport, arrive at least 1.5 to 2 hours before scheduled departure.

 Airport Departure

-• Allow sufficient time for check-in, luggage drop-off, and security screening.
+• Make sure you have enough time for check-in, luggage drop-off, and security screening.

 • Consider arriving earlier during peak travel seasons or major holidays.